-As a part of qualification process, you should have better information – how many stages are involved, who is going to screen/ evaluate process, who are influencers, who are decision makers, who are the end user, etc.
+As a part of the qualification process, you should have better information – how many stages are involved, who is going to screen/ evaluate process, who are influencers, who are decision makers, who are the end-user, etc.

 You really need to get to know those GATE-KEEPERS very well.